dankelley/whalestrike/docs/reference/whale_measurements.md

 ## Details

+There are two additions to `whale_measurements` that are not in Mayette's table.
+These are `"Pac.
+Right"` and `"Bryde"`.
+For these, Mayette has suggesting using values for the `"N. Atl.
+Right"` and `"Sei"` cases, respectively, as conditional estimates for use in this package.

 The columns are follows.

-- `name` species name, as used in this package.
+- `name` species name, as used in e.g. whaleMassFromLength().

-- `Species` proper species name, not used in this package.
+- `Species` proper species name.
+(This is not used in this package.)

 - `length` whale length in metres.

-- `girth` whale girth in centimetres.

-- `bone` whale bone thickess in centimeters.
+- `bone` whale bone thickness (measured from the centre to the sublayer).

 - `sublayer` thickness of sublayer in centimeters; this was called muscle in the Mayette document

 - `blubber` whale blubber thickness in centimeters.

-- `skin` whale skin thicness in centimetres.
+- `skin` whale skin thickness in centimetres.

 ## Examples